 The US-based Accion Venture Lab is a non-profit investment vehicle with a scope that includes 32 countries on four continents.
 Founded in 1961, the organisation is on a mission to alleviate poverty by offering financial products such as micro-enterprise loans and business training.

 Some of its Accion’s partners in Africa include: EB-Accion Microfinance, UGAFODE Microfinance Limited, Accion Microfinance Bank, GO Finance, Kopo Kopo, Pan-African Savings and Loans, Umati Capital, First Access and Akiba Commercial Bank.

-In 2017 Accion launched a company builder initiaitive to build fintech in Nigeria.
+In 2017 Accion launched a company builder initiaitive to build fintech startups in Nigeria.